shj1081/SKKU_ALGO_Assignments/README.md

 ## Overview

-This repository contains project assignments for the Computer Architecture course focused on RISC-V architecture.
-The assignments provide practical experience in different aspects of computer architecture.
+This repository contains implementations of several algorithms assignments from introduction to algorithms, each organized into separate folders.
+Each assignment folder includes its implementation files and documentation, meeting course requirements and coding standards.

 ## Projects Included